 Her article, “Terror/Torture,” was designated one of the top 10 global security law review articles of 2008 by Oxford University Press.
 Her topical writing has been published by the New York Times, San Francisco Chronicle, the Huffington Post, Open Democracy, and Reuters.

 Making frequent media appearances, Bennoune has spoken on CNN's “Anderson Cooper 360,” CNN International, MSNBC’s “All In with Chris Hayes,” Fox Business News, National Public Radio, Pacifica Radio, the Australian Broadcasting Service, BBC Radio, CBC-Radio, HuffPost Live, Radio France Internationale, and the "MacNeil/Lehrer NewsHour" on PBS.
 She has been interviewed by many publications, including Charlie Hebdo, the Christian Science Monitor, the Guardian, and the International Herald Tribune.

 In 2007, Bennoune became the first Arab-American to win the Derrick Bell Award from the Association of American Law Schools Section on Minority Groups.
-She received the 2016 Rights and Leadership Award from the International Action Network for Gender Equity & Law (link is external).
+She received the 2016 Rights and Leadership Award from the International Action Network for Gender Equity & Law.
 In 2017, she was named one of the Lawdragon 500 Leading Lawyers in America.
 She has been a member of the Executive Council of the American Society of International Law.
 Currently, she sits on the Scholar Advisory Board of Muslims for Progressive Values.